 Science Education Undergraduate Degree

-The Science Education program at the University of Oklahoma College of Education includes a teaching certification track that gives students who wish to teach middle and high school science a solid foundation in the natural sciences (biology, chemistry, physics, anatomy and physiology and earth sciences) and proven pedagogy.
-Students take their science education courses in the John W. Renner Science Education Center.
-After completion of a rigorous study of science content related to the student's licensure areas and thorough investigations into sound, successful, theory-based pedagogy, students are highly qualified for science teaching positions at the secondary level.
+The Science Education program in the Department of Instructional Leadership and Academic Curriculum in the Jeannine Rainbolt College of Education at the University of Oklahoma includes five teaching certification options that give students who wish to teach secondary school science a solid foundation in the natural sciences and proven pedagogy.
+After students complete a rigorous study of science content related to their certification field of study (Biological Sciences, Chemistry, Earth Science, Physical Science, or Physics), they thoroughly investigate sound, successful, theory-based pedagogical coursework in the John W. Renner Science Education Center.
+At the completion of their degree program, students are highly qualified for science teaching positions at the secondary level.

 Interests and Skills

-Science Education students typically have interests in the natural sciences (biology, earth sciences, chemistry, and physics) and also enjoy working with middle and high school-aged students.
+Science Education students typically have interests in the natural sciences (biological sciences, chemistry, earth science, physical science, or physics) and also enjoy working with middle and high school-aged students.